rosicrucian-dev/.github/profile/README.md

 ## Hi there 👋

 Have a question?
 Join us at [Discussions](https://github.com/orgs/rosicrucian-dev/discussions).
+This group is organized by [Jonathan](https://rosicrucian.dev/jonathan).

 ### Projects
 * [BOTA Toolbox](https://botatoolbox.org) / [Repo](https://github.com/rosicrucian-dev/botatoolbox) - An unofficial set of advanced tools for members of the Builders of the Adytum.